xdebug/xdebug/CONTRIBUTING.rst

 - Before you submit a PR, make sure each commit is a single logical unit.
-The main commit that implements the issue, should have as commit message ``Fixed bug #1893: `` followed by the Summary of the issue in the issue tracker.
+The main commit that implements the issue, should have as commit message ``Fixed issue #1893: `` followed by the Summary of the issue in the issue tracker.
 The message should state what the change was about.
 For example::

-  	Fixed bug #1893: Crash with ext-fiber with xdebug.mode=coverage
+    Fixed issue #1893: Crash with ext-fiber with xdebug.mode=coverage

 - Before you submit a PR, make sure to rebase first on the branch that you will be targeting, for example to rebase against the current bug fix